BodgeMaster/new_dawn_mirror/ma Escape From Dome City.md

 "Anyway", Jack continues, "this little expedition hasn’t gone unnoticed."
 Short pause.
 Looking outside again, Annie realizes: "I have never seen one of these" - she knocks on the control panel - "go this fast."
 "Me neither", says Jack.
-After a short pause, he adds: "There used to be trains that could go faster - a lot faster - but not the Metro."
+He adds: "There used to be trains that could go faster - a lot faster - but not the metro."

-After watching the tracks, stations, and buildings flying by for a couple minutes, Annie opens her bag and pulls out a pile of paper.
+After watching the tracks, stations, and buildings fly by for a couple minutes, Annie opens her bag and pulls out a pile of paper.
 "Here are the documents you need.
 Maps, blueprints, manuals, everything we could find."
 "Sounds good.
 Just put them in there for now."
 He gestures towards a small cabinet next to the right side window.
 Annie places the pile on top of a few books that are already in there.
 The train barrels through another station.
 Jack slowly decelerates the train.
 "We’re almost at your drop-off point, next station is Crystal Park... uhhh and we might have a problem."